shpookas/weather_scraper/README.md

  This will allow one to connect to grafana server locally on your machine by accessing ( http://localhost:8080/) I've created a number of dashboards to track the health of the Minikube node and another dashboard to track if the data inside of postgresql is coming in regularly as expected (every 10 minutes).
  The data of grafana is stored on a PVC so even if the pod will restart, the data will not be lost.

+### Scaling the Stack
+* This project has been deployed to Minikube kubernetes cluster with only one node running all of the microservices.
+For more robust solution one would do good to increase the number of nodes in the kubernetes cluster or migrate to a cloud provider that offers Kubernetes services, such as Google Kubernetes Engine (GKE) on Google Cloud Platform, Amazon Elastic Kubernetes Service (EKS) on AWS, and Azure Kubernetes Service (AKS) on Microsoft Azure.
+* If choosing to continue the work on Minikube on might consider to use Kubernetes Horizontal Pod Autoscaler (HPA) to automatically scale the number of pods based on CPU or custom metrics.
+* If the application starts requiring more resources than a single pod can provide, you might need to vertically scale your pods by adjusting the CPU and memory limits in your pod's YAML definition and increasing the number of replicas each deployment and stateful set has.